Webtx/IoT_HomeAutomation_Project/README.md

 - Never commit `.env` file to version control
 - Use strong passwords for database and API keys
 - Keep dependencies updated

+## Reflexion ##
+The part that worked best was controlling the LEDs, fan, and relay remotely using MQTT.
+The hardest part was figuring out how MQTT communication works and making sure messages are received and sent correctly.
+Connecting Flask and rendering the front-end was also tricky, especially keeping the web interface in sync with device states.
+We struggled a bit with avoiding message loops.
+If We were to improve this project, We would focus on handling better the MQTT messages.
+Overall, we learned a lot about IoT communication, device control, and integrating Python with web technologies.

 ## 📧 Support